Brazilian Portuguese: Tu and você

-In Rio de Janeiro and minor parts of the Northeast (interior of some states and some speakers from the coast), both tu and você (and associated object and possessive pronouns) are used interchangeably with little or no difference (sometimes even in the same sentence).
+In Rio de Janeiro and minor parts of the Northeast (interior of some states and some speakers from the coast, such as Recife), both tu and você (and associated object and possessive pronouns) are used interchangeably with little or no difference (sometimes even in the same sentence).
 In Salvador, tu is never used and is replaced by você.

 Most Brazilians who use tu use it with the third-person verb: tu vai ao banco.
 "Tu" with the second-person verb can still be found in Maranhão, Pernambuco, Piauí, Santa Catarina, and in the Amazofonia dialect region (e.g. Manaus, Belém).

 A few cities in Rio Grande do Sul (but in the rest of the state speakers may or may not use it in more formal speech), mainly near the border with Uruguay, have a slightly different pronunciation in some instances (tu vieste becomes tu viesse), which is also present in Santa Catarina and Pernambuco.
 In the states of Pará and Amazonas, tu is used much more often than você and is always accompanied by a second-person verb ("tu queres", tu "viste").

 In São Paulo, the use of "tu" in print and conversation is no longer very common and is replaced by "você".
 However, São Paulo is now home to many immigrants of Northeastern origin, who may employ "tu" quite often in their everyday speech.
 Você is predominant in most of the Southeastern and Center Western regions; it is almost entirely prevalent in the states of Minas Gerais (apart from portions of the countryside, such as the region of São João da Ponte, where "tu" is also present) and Espírito Santo, but "tu" is frequent in Santos and all coastal region of São Paulo state as well as some cities in the countryside.